The mission of the Center for Global Health is to catalyze equitable

 By working collaboratively, we will address the need to promote sustainable economic development in the poorest areas of the world in ways that will provide opportunities for families to improve their economic conditions, provide educational opportunities

 to their children, and reduce excessive maternal and child mortality

-Read the full message from our director >
+Read the full message from our former director >